equalizedigital/accessibility-checker/README.txt

 == Changelog ==

+= 1.3.11 =
+Updated: quick edit save to check if _inline_edit array key is set

 = 1.3.10 =
 Added: image column to details panel to display issue image
 Updated: details rule name to an H3 and added hidden h4 for each issue